Shailene Woodley Launches Bizarre Tirade on Instagram: Aaron Rodgers Has a Huge Penis, And He's NOT Spreading Covid!

 Shailene Woodley Launches Bizarre Tirade on Instagram: Aaron Rodgers Has a Huge Penis, And He's NOT Spreading Covid!by Tyler Johnson at .
+Updated at .

 There are some celebrities who give the impression of being relatable and down to earth -- the sort of people you would get along with easily if the two of you ever crossed paths.

-But the latest insanity from Aaron Rodgers and his fiancee Shailene Woodley reminds us that those impressions are almost always inaccurate, and 99.99999 percent of rich and famous people are narcisstic divas who would prefer to never interact with another peasant as long as they live.
+But the latest insanity from Aaron Rodgers and his fiancee Shailene Woodley reminds us that those impressions are almost always inaccurate, and 99.99999 percent of rich and famous people are narcissistic divas who would prefer to never interact with another peasant as long as they live.

 As you've likely heard by now, Rodgers tested positive for Covid last week, which came as quite a surprise, as the Green Bay packers quarterback had previously claimed to be vaccinated.